CraftRigs

 What Gemma 3 Actually Needs: The Full VRAM Breakdown

 Gemma 3 launched in March 2025 across four sizes.
-The BF16 (native precision) VRAM requirements are:
+The VRAM requirements by precision:

 That 27B Q4 on a 24GB card is what made Gemma 3 genuinely exciting.
 It's why the RTX 3090 suddenly became interesting again two years after everyone called it dead.